-- Omni has a high conversion efficiency.
+Omni has a high conversion efficiency.

     - 11 layers of protection!
 Including, but not limited to, short circuit, overheating, and overpowering protection due to its onboard STM32 32-bit ARM Cortex MCU.

     - It can support wireless charging.

-- Contains buttons for power, DC and USB output, and an OLED screen.
+    - It contains buttons for power, DC and USB output, and an OLED screen.

     - Can charge a range multiple of devices, including DC to Surface Cable and Laptop DC Connector Set.

     - Meets the Federal Aviation Administration (FAA)/ Transportation Security Agency (TSA) guidelines for air travel.

     The Omni 20 is arguably one of the most technologically up-to-date power banks in the market.
 It employs Qualcomm 3.0 technology for its fast USB ports this means around 3 amps of charge per port.

     It also has an OLED screen that displays all the necessary metrics to make your charging experience as smooth as possible.